 I love Tokyo!
-I never thought I will ever say this, but after 10 days spent here, Tokyo became my favorite city in the world (over Paris!!).
+I never thought I would say this, but after 10 days spent there, Tokyo became my favorite city in the world (over Paris!!).
 I was always a city girl, and though I love nature, I could never live too far, nor too long away from the concrete and electric jungle.
 And I'm afraid I will never again be able to stay away for too long from Tokyo - the most civilized and well organized jungle of them all.
 I stayed at a great hotel in Tokyo near the subway station, which was perfect because I had easy access to the entire city.
 Most attractions in Tokyo can be reached by subway or train (a JR Pass comes in very handy by the way), and though huge and a bit intimidating at first, you can be anywhere in the city in no time.

 Tokyo was the first destination we visited in Asia, and comparing it with all the other places we've visited before (and after), Tokyo is a different world altogether.
 If I were to recommend you only one city to visit in the world (given that you are not Japanese), I would recommend you Tokyo.
 You get the idea, I'm in love with this city!
 And this is not only because for me it represents the peak of civilization, law, order and fashion, it is also because from all the places I've visited so far, this is the one that stands out most, in all the good ways.

 The following list of places to visit in Tokyo is based on our personal experience and organized in no particular order.
 Please feel free to add your favorite places in Tokyo in the comment section below.